jcalixte/rnrps/article/article.md

 #### Install CouchDb in React Native

-Simple!
-Only do a `yarn add pouchdb-react-native` and we're done!
+Easy!
+You only have to do a `yarn add pouchdb-react-native` and you're set!

 #### PouchDb

 If CouchDb can store data in a server, PouchDb helps us manipulate data in locale database.
-PouchDb is close to CouchDb, indeed, they share the same API!
-This is so cool!
+PouchDb is close to CouchDb as they share the same API!
+And this is so cool!

 [PouchDb Documentation](https://pouchdb.com/guides/replication.html)